-The original city was founded in 1524 by the Spanish conquistadores, and was called Ciudad de los Caballeros de Santiago de Guatemala, but it was destroyed in 1541 by a mudflow from nearby Volcán Agua, possibly caused by an eruption.
+The original city of Antigua was founded in 1524 by the Spanish conquistadores, and was called Ciudad de los Caballeros de Santiago de Guatemala, but it was destroyed in 1541 by a mudflow from nearby Volcán Agua, possibly caused by an eruption.
 The survivors relocated to the current location.

 At 3760 m, Volcán Agua towers some 2100 m over Antigua, and the base at Santa María de Jesús is about 10 km south of the city.
 From my first sight of the volcano, I wanted to climb it.
 Locals told me that one needed two days, spending the night in the crater.
 But I had neither suitable equipment nor clothes to spend the night at altitude.
 I decided to do it in one day.